 Contact us for more information about joining the Executive Committee.

-Young Patrons members enjoy a year-round schedule of events; these include: annual summer pARTy, winter holiday party, museum-wide scavenger hunt, painting parties, wine tastings, private docent or curator-led gallery tours, film screenings with the Northwest Film Center, and plenty of happy hours and social gatherings.
+Young Patrons members enjoy a year-round schedule of events; these include: annual summer party, winter holiday party, Museum Mashup, museum-wide scavenger hunt, painting parties, wine tastings, private docent or curator-led gallery tours, film screenings with the NW Film Center, and plenty of happy hours and social gatherings.